The Jamstack Ecosystem vs. WordPress: Why and When to Switch

-When it comes to building a website that needs a CMS in 2022, there are a few options out there, but the go-to for many has been WordPress for a long time.
+When it comes to building a modern website that needs a CMS, there are a few options out there, but the go-to for many has been WordPress for a long time.
 While it is a very powerful tool, a new way of making websites is on the rise: Jamstack architecture plus a headless CMS.

 In this post, we'll cover everything you need to know about why and when you should utilize the newer Jamstack ecosystem over the traditional WordPress approach, along with the benefits it brings to your website and your business.